EmelieMarkkanen/p1-/README.md

 - W3C validator gives a warning that the booking form page section don't have a h1-h6 heading but have chosen to ignore this, the booking form don't need a heading.
 - W3C validator gives a warning that the index page have empty h1 tags, though they contain symbols from Font Awesome and I've chosen to ignore this.
+- The link to the booking form don't contain the text, only the leaf symbol, which is not immediately intuitive and is not contributing to a good user experience and I chose to change this so the text is also a part of the link.
+- The font weight of the navbar links could be more visible and I've chosen to change this.

 ### 404
 I created a 404.html file with a message and a link back to the landing page if a user should enter an invalid url.
 The 404 page also contains a header and navbar.